greenpeace-cee/at.greenpeace.advancedlogtables/README.md

 This all can be done in the administration page of this extension on path `/civicrm/admin/advancedlogtables/config?reset=1`.
 Set your tables (optionally of course) that you want to exclude (or include using the negate checkbox) just save the form.

 Once the form has been saved, you will need to recreate all the triggers of your site.
+You ca simply issue this URL : `/civicrm/menu/rebuild?reset=1&triggerRebuild=1` as seen [here](https://docs.civicrm.org/sysadmin/en/latest/troubleshooting/#trigger-rebuild)

-If you're running Drupal and have drush installed, you can issue: `drush civicrm-sql-rebuild-triggers` which will rebuild the triggers.
+Or if you're running Drupal and have drush installed, you can issue: `drush civicrm-sql-rebuild-triggers` which will rebuild the triggers.

 Note: Please test it in a test environment before running it in production!